Babies have genius potential. A child's

 Understanding brain development

-For a broad understanding of the magic of Glenn Doman get a copy of his book What To Do About Your Brain-Injured Child.
-Undreamed of progress has been made in treating brain injury but, most importantly, by reading this one book you will arrive at a practical understanding of brain development and be able to launch into all the areas of child brain development as depicted in the Developmental Profile.
+For a broad understanding of the magical science discovered by Glenn Doman, get a copy of his book What To Do About Your Brain-Injured Child.
+Undreamed of progress has been made in treating brain injury but, most importantly, by reading this one book you will arrive at a practical understanding of brain development and be able to launch into all the areas of child brain development, as depicted in the Developmental Profile referred to in Mobility - part 1.

 Successfully treating severe brain injury